-Sample Recruitment Letter for Faith Congregations
+Sample Invitation to Faith Congregations

 Dear [NAME OF FAITH LEADER],

 I am writing to you since your faith group has a long tradition of supporting the right of workers to organize unions.
 The [NAME OF STATE FEDERATION/CENTRAL LABOR COUNCIL/AREA LABOR FEDERATION] represents more than [NUMBER] union members in your area.